aroemers/sibiro/README.md

 ;=> {:uri "/admin/user/42", :query-string "?name=alice%20bob"}
 ```

-An exception is thrown if parameters for the URI are missing in the data map.
+An exception is thrown if parameters for the URI are missing in the data map, or are not matching the inline regular expressions.
 The values in the data map are URL encoded for you.

 > NOTE: There is also a convenience function called `path-for` that concatenates the :uri and :query-string from `uri-for`.